Qengineering/Jetson-Nano-Ubuntu-20-image/README.md

 ## Installation.

-- Get a 32 GB (minimal) SD-card which will hold the image.
+- Get a 32 GB (minimal) SD card to hold the image.
 - Download the image `JetsonNanoUb20_3.img.xz` (**9.3 GByte!**) from our [Sync](https://ln5.sync.com/dl/f65071870/b5vp32ch-8s23cgn4-b9e4w24q-i2sf9aw2).
 - Flash the image on the SD card with the [Imager](https://www.raspberrypi.org/software/) or [balenaEtcher](https://www.balena.io/etcher/).
 - According to [issue #17](https://github.com/Qengineering/Jetson-Nano-image/issues/17#) only flash the xz directly, not an unzipped img image.